degeri/go-fuzz/ideas.md

 use this information to better estimate "depth" -- not the number of mutations, but how far into the code a corpus entry actually reaches. (maybe use the new analysis toy?)

+---

+when minimizing, each time an alteration succeeds, go to beginning again

+---

+bring smash-mutate-uniq into kitchensink? strengthen it by handling other places where mutated inputs are in use? use a stable bloom filter to implement more cheaply?

+---